artgrtmnk/Java-Selenide-RestAssured-BDD/README.md

 - Framework creates allure reports, that located in `allure-results` folder.
 - To get the report in the HTML format, type `allure serve allure-results` into the terminal in the project's root folder.
 - For failed tests framework makes `screenshots`, that could be found in generated allure report in the `after` step hook.

+### Post scriptum
+**_Antipattern was used in this sample framework: Test scenarios from API feature files are running sequentially, just because that's a sample.
+Never do it in a real project.
+Each test scenario should be independent and all of the pre-conditions should be done within the Given steps!_**
 - **Note: Allure folder would be cleared within the next test run.**